JavBurgoa/eggfan/README.md

-# Geneannotator
+# Eggfan
 ![Venn diagram](eggfan.png "The three pipelines complementarity")
 <br></br>

-In v0.0.1 there are three separate but complementary pipelines to annotate the function of any gene/protein of your interest, using some publicly available resources.
+EggFan (**Egg**nog based **F**unctional **an**notator) consists of three separate but complementary pipelines that annotate the function of any gene/protein of your interest, using some publicly resources.
 These resources are [Egggnog](http://eggnog5.embl.de/#/app/home), [emapper](http://eggnog-mapper.embl.de/) and the Phylome, all resources made and mantained by the Jaime Huerta Cepas lab in the CBGP unit of Universidad Politécnica de Madrid.

 If you want to know more about each pipeline, check out the vignettes in the github repository.